haroldhues/flux-angular/README.md

 **flux-angular** makes it easy to implement a performant, scalable, and clean [flux application architecture](https://facebook.github.io/flux/docs/overview.html) in an angular application.
-It does this by providing access to a new `angular.store` method for holding immutable application state using [Baobab](https://github.com/Yomguithereal/baobab).
+It does this by providing access to a new `angular.store` method for holding immutable application state.
 The `flux` service is exposed for dispatching actions using the [Yahoo Dispatchr](https://github.com/yahoo/fluxible/tree/master/packages/dispatchr).
 `$scope.$listenTo` is exposed as a way to respond to changes in a store and sync them with the view-model.